gamingflexer/object-detection-custom-models-scripts/README.md

     - Detectron2 --> COCO Dataset Format

 - [Comman issues Training](#training)
+    - If you are using colab, make sure you have GPU enabled.

     Layout Parser
     - Darknet "make" error
         - Solution: Use the darket repo given in the notebook. other repos may not workon google colab.